mikeizbicki/cmc-csci040/topic_13_BackendWebdev2/README.md

 2. When you successfully break into one level, you are given access to the next level.
 CTFs are extremely popular, and you can find a list of expert-level CTFs at https://ctftime.org/

+**What to do:**

 The Level 3 website from Stripe's 2012 CTF uses Flask and has a SQL injection vulnerability.
 For this lab, you should:
 1. Download [level 3](https://github.com/stripe-ctf/stripe-ctf-2.0/tree/master/levels/3) and follow the instructions for running the level.
    (Note that this CTF uses python version 2 instead of version 3, so you'll have to download the older version to get it to run.)
 1. Successfully login as the `bob` user using SQL injection.
-1. Meet with me in person and explain how your exploit works.
+1. Meet with me and explain how your exploit works.

-**NOTE:**
+> **NOTE:**
+>
-It is considered unseemly in CTF competitions to share the secrets of a level with someone else.
+> It is considered unseemly in CTF competitions to share the secrets of a level with someone else.
-Therefore, in this lab, you should also not just share the secrets with someone else.
+> Therefore, in this lab, you should also not just share the secrets with someone else.
-If you work with other people on this lab (which is still 100% okay), you'll all need to meet with me at the same time to walk through your solution.
+> If you work with other people on this lab (which is still 100% okay),
+> you'll all need to meet with me at the same time to walk through your solution.

 <!--
 ## Closing remarks